Revou-FSSE-Jun25/milestone-1-Rizaldi87/README.md

 ## 📄 Overview

-This is a **personal portfolio website** showcasing my background and projects, serving as an online profile for potential employers and collaborators.
+This is a **personal portfolio website** showcasing my background and projects, serving as an online profile.

 ## ✨ Features Implemented

-- **Responsive layout:** Simple and readable on desktop and mobile devices.
 - **About Me section:** Brief introduction including education, work experience, and interests.
 - **Project showcase:**
   - Displays various projects with screenshots, descriptions, and technology stacks.